 This brown spotted LC Dalmatian has stunning brown or liver-colored spots all over the body and face.
 You can easily tell the difference between a short coat and a long coat just by looking at the difference in the length of hair around the ears.

-Like most breeds, male long haired Dalmatians are slightly taller and bigger than females.
-Male long haired Dalmatians stand at 21-23 inches while a female will be between 19-22 inches tall.
-They weigh the same though, between 45-60 pounds (20-27 kilograms).
+Like most breeds, male long-haired Dalmatians are slightly taller and bigger than females.
+Male long-haired Dalmatians stand at 21 to 23 inches, while a female will be between 19 and 22 inches tall.
+Both genders weigh the same, which is between 45 and 60 pounds.

 Are Long Coat Dalmatians Rare?

-In a way, yes they are.
-As mentioned earlier, it’s believed both short coat and long coat Dalmatians were evenly distributed back then.
+In a way, long-coat Dalmatians are considered rare.
+As mentioned earlier, it’s believed both short-coat and long-coat Dalmatians were evenly distributed back then.

 However, only the short coat Dalmatians are recognized by kennel clubs and considered ideal.
 Hence the long coat variety was systematically “bred away” by breeders.

 Scrupulous breeders even went as far as euthanizing LC Dalmatians, considering them to be defective.
 This was especially true among champion breeders who didn’t want to ruin their stock.

 Luckily, things are changing, and more breeders, as well as dog owners, are recognizing long-coat Dalmatians.

 Just several years ago, there were only about 100 or so long-haired Dalmatians in the United States, but this has changed dramatically over the years.
 They’re still far from the mainstream, but they are getting there.